afpineda/OpenSourceSimWheelESP32/doc/hardware/subsystems/BatteryMonitor/BatteryMonitor_en.md

 The circuit has the same inputs and outputs as the previous alternative, except for `BattEN`, which is not needed.

 - **Battery (+)** pin (battery positive terminal).
 Not exposed and not needed in the alluded boards.
 - **battREAD** pin: provides the current battery level.
 May be exposed or not in the alluded boards.
 If not exposed, it will be wired internally to a certain GPIO.
-Some times tagged as `BAT` or `VBAT`.
+If exposed (with another name, for sure), you must wire it externally to an ADC-capable GPIO.
+Check the datasheet.

 ![Voltage divider for the battery monitor](./BatteryDivider_falstad.png)

-[This simulation at falstad.com](https://falstad.com/circuit/circuitjs.html?ctz=CQAgjCAMB0l3BWcMBMcUHYMGZIA4UA2ATmIxAUgoqoQFMBaMMAKAHMQHsURcAWTt15ooUFgHdOeKtKlV5LAE6jZVMBkKiw8OEq0bRmHmp2QJgnvwsgj4c1Vtcets5IazVIVSwDy+zWB8AuoBYgAenNoCXJwYxKICmgBGAIYALml0igCeABQAOgAOAJQsEUyYyHicfNXMEMHVAELpmTkFJWUgJOCESIHxYITVjSCpGQBKAKIAggAiLADKcqJMhPKimgBmKQA2AM50ohgsE5HrNdVMxDwMtaJUfLQPUNAIp+dUTpwoKNFCGyeIAEGxg7zOay+Q0iN3OLyB2Gg5FBbw+kN6MJ40MBVGwLzBaKGGwYvxB8Nx0DxKPBn2EPz+dJxNiR+NREKJwKuYFh9yZKEprPe5UcfE0JIQEDueOCVAAsjMABpdLh8W7YSUoSg-EbIEAAYQAFilFGwAJYAOzY+X2AHprXrjWwUuaACYAe2V2GwSAqPy1DHiMv1RpNdBd1rt+wdJpSLpSnuwAn9vx4CGlurmpv2AGMQ2wwxHrXM6DnHbH40lBKLOIQsYnuiDlbWauAwFzgRjFqaALYAV126QL+3GbWy1oAbm7dmkUvnlRgIOpwL8bI8MQA1KczgBWdGtLr3w8HigAtylrfse-3Yx6gA) shows how it works, but note that the rectangle is not part of the circuit.
+[This simulation at falstad.com](https://falstad.com/circuit/circuitjs.html?ctz=CQAgjCAMB0l3BWcMBMcUHYMGZIA4UA2ATmIxAUgoqoQFMBaMMAKAHMQHsURcAWTt15ooUFgHdOeKtKlV5LAE6jZVMBkKjm8SEq0bRmHlTQ6Jgnvwsgj4cyYw8uPW7skNZqkKpYB5fZpgfALqgWIAHpxgkAJcnBjEogKaAEYAhgAuGXSKAJ4AFAA6AA4AlCyRTJjIeJx8tcwQIbUAQpnZeUVlFSAk4IRIQYlghLXNIOlZAEoAogCCACIsAMpyokyE8qKaAGZpADYAznSiGCxTUZt1tUzETvWiVHy0j1DQCOeXVM6cKCixQi2zxAAi2MA+Fw23xGUTul1ewOw0HIYPenyh-VhPBhQKo2Fe4PRIy2DD+oIReOg+NREK+wl+-3puJsyIJaMhxJBNzAcIezJQVLZH0qtgYfE0pIQEDF+JCVAAsnMABo9Lh8JzYaUoSi-MbIEAAYQAFmlFGwAJYAOzYhUOAHpbQbTWw0paACYAe1V2GwSCqvx1DEScsNJrNdDdtodhydZrSbrS3uwAkDfx4CFl+oW5sOAGMw2wI1HbQs6HnnfHEylBOLOIRscneqDVfW6uAwNyQZjluaALYAV32mSLh0mHVytoAbh79hk0oXVRgIOpwH8bE9MQA1GdzgBWdFtboPo+HigAt2lbYc+4P416gA) shows how it works, but note that the rectangle is not part of the circuit.

 Needed parts:

+- 110K-ohms resistor (x1), 1% tolerance.
-- 100K-ohms resistor (x2), 1% tolerance.
+- 200K-ohms resistor (x1), 1% tolerance.

+In fact, any impedance above 100K-ohms will work as long as `battEN` is below 3.3 volts at all times.
+Do not use lower impedance or this circuit will drain your battery quicker than the DevKit board itself.

 ## Firmware customization

 Only a rough estimation of battery charge can be provided out of the box.
 Battery level will be unreliable until the battery is fully charged for the first time.

-For accurate battery levels, a battery calibration procedure may be followed, which is extensively documented [here](../../../../src/Firmware/BatteryTools/BatteryCalibration/README_en.md) along with the required Arduino sketch.
+For better battery levels, a battery calibration procedure must be followed, which is extensively documented [here](../../../../src/Firmware/BatteryTools/BatteryCalibration/README.md) along with the required Arduino sketch. **This is not mandatory but highly recommended**.

 Customization takes place at file [CustomSetup.ino](../../../../src/Firmware/CustomSetup/CustomSetup.ino).
 Ensure the following line of code is in place: